Semester 2 Credit Value: | 20 |

 To study writing produced in Britain and beyond during the ‘long’ eighteenth century;

-The core idea of this module is that the literature of this period engages in diverse and complex ways with the discovery, understanding, and representation of ‘new worlds’ – not only geographical new worlds, but also social, cultural, and political ones too.
+The core idea of this module is that the literature of this period engages in diverse and complex ways with the discovery, understanding, and representation of ‘new worlds’.
+These new worlds are not simply geographical; they are also social, cultural, ideological, political, environmental, and psychological.
 Such engagement took place as many phenomena that we now recognize as modern (scientific experiment, celebrity, global trade, feminism) began.
-As we study works of prose, poetry, drama, letters, biography, and other kinds from the 1680s to the 1780s, we will examine how new worlds of such force were written into being that they still shape our thinking today.
+As we study works of prose, poetry, drama, and other kinds from the 1680s to the 1780s, we will examine how new worlds of such dynamism and significance were written into being that they still shape our thinking today.

 It is intended that students should develop: